ss94460ss/SuperMegaBank/README.md

   },
   "id": "111"
 }
         5) The testing.py script has tested successfully but is slightly problematic when called from docker-compose.
-I have copied and pasted the path details and 'from app import app' into the testing.py file but possibly needs a further modification in the system path variable.
+I have copied and pasted the path details and 'from app import app' into the testing.py file but possibly needs a further modification in the system path variable or the removal of __init__.py for Python versions 3.3 and above.

 thanks